 such a special habitat

-The winter working parties have been opening up part of Icknield wood (the wood that runs alongside Icknield Way).
+Our Winter schedule of work for 2019-20 has now started: Please see EVENTS page for schedule.
+We will having working parties every two weeks as in previous years.
+Part of this this will be to thin out the younger trees in Wibury wood to allow room for good growth be the remaining saplings.
 This work, part of the current Five Year Plan, aims to give more space for the existing trees along with some replanting to maintain the woodland for future generations.
 Whilst doing this work we have been creating habitat piles which are a home and a source of food for many animals.
 These woodland management plans follow the guidelines of the Forestry Commission and the Wildlife Trust.
 Some people have admired the work and a few people have reservations about the size and extent of the work.
 We believe that we are treating the Common correctly but welcome any views from people who have concerns.
-We are due to discuss this topic as part of the new Five Year Plan at our March Steering meeting.
-If you feel strongly either way then please let us know.

-Ash dieback (Chalara) has recently been confirmed on Weston Hills in Baldock so it is just a matter of time before it reaches Norton Common.
-It could have a devastating effect, since a majority of the mature trees on the common are Ash.
+We have still not seen any sign of this disease on Norton Common, although it was confirmed some time ago on Weston Hills in Baldock.
+It is probably just a matter of time before it reaches Norton Common where it could have a devastating effect, since a majority of the mature trees on the common are Ash.
 If you see any evidence of the disease please notify us by using our contact email.
 Alternatively notify the forestry commission at the web site given below.

 In order to prevent the disease spreading we urge you to make sure you clean and dry your footwear at home after leaving site, and make sure you have clean footwear before coming on site.

 We are now on Facebook

 We are pleased to announce that we now have a Facebook page.
 If you use Facebook then please sign in and give us your thoughts and photos. https://www.facebook.com/friendsofnortoncommon

 Norton Common is a Green Flag Award Winner